-- In situations that constitute an imminent danger to the child or others; the first step taken would be to provide a separate and safe place for the child exhibiting the behavior(s) and the other children and staff in the classroom. - Make a referral to an early childhood mental health specialist or the Family Conservancy and refer to the child's local school district responsible for early childhood special education services. - Maintain documentation on file of the incident's outcomes, subsequent parent conference, and the plan developed that includes appropriate intervention strategies. - The parent conference's purpose is to create a plan jointly with the family and available resources to address the specific behaviors that constitute an imminent danger (recurring violence, behavior, or aggression). - The steps listed above are procedures for both the Center staff and families to follow to limit or eliminate expulsion as best as possible.
-However, if a child continues to exhibit persistent, severe challenging behavior that creates an environment that is unsafe themselves, other children, or the teachers, Hiersteiner may terminate childcare services for that child. - For a child with an Individualized Family Service Plan (IFSP) or an Individualized Education Program (IEP), Hiersteiner will follow rules and regulations implementing the Individuals with Disabilities Education Act (IDEA), Parts B and C. Hiersteiner will follow state special education rules and regulations governing suspension or expulsion.
+- In situations that constitute an imminent danger to the child or others; the first step taken would be to provide a separate and safe place for the child exhibiting the behavior(s) and the other children and staff in the classroom. - Make a referral to an early childhood mental health specialist or the Family Conservancy and refer to the child's local school district responsible for early childhood special education services. - Maintain documentation on file of the incident's outcomes, subsequent parent conference, and the plan developed that includes appropriate intervention strategies.
+The parent conference's purpose is to create a plan jointly with the family and available resources to address the specific behaviors that constitute an imminent danger (recurring violence, behavior, or aggression). - If a child continues to exhibit persistent, severe challenging behavior that creates an environment that is unsafe themselves, other children, or the teachers, Hiersteiner may terminate childcare services for that child. - For a child with an Individualized Family Service Plan (IFSP) or an Individualized Education Program (IEP), Hiersteiner will follow rules and regulations implementing the Individuals with Disabilities Education Act (IDEA), Parts B and C. Hiersteiner will follow all state special education rules and regulations governing suspension or expulsion.